umd-mirror/nginx/README.md

-# nginx
+# nginx configuration for mirror.umd.edu

-Our nginx configuration
+Our nginx configuration.
+Note that this does not contain every single file from the `/etc/nginx` directory, only the important ones.